-The programme is of 148 credits with a mix of five types of courses: 14 core courses, eight elective courses (four Discipline Specific Electives and four Generic Electives) and ability enhancement courses (two ability enhancing compulsory courses).
-While each of the AECCs and SECs is of four credit weightage, all other courses of this programme are six credit courses.
+The programme is of 148 credits with a mix of five types of courses: 14 core courses, eight elective courses (four Discipline Specific Electives and four Generic Electives) and four ability enhancement courses (two ability enhancing compulsory courses and two skill enhancing courses).
+While each of the AECCs and SECs is of four credits, all other courses of this programme are six credit courses.